yavuzff/scalable-multimodal-similarity-search/README.md

 ### Local:

-Follow these steps to set up the environment locally (involving venv, Cmake, conda, pybind):
+Follow these steps to set up the environment locally (involving venv, CMake, conda, pybind):

 1. Ensure Python 3.11 is installed, and create a virtual environment with the required libraries:
 ```bash